meltwater/secretary/README.md

 ```

 ## Container Startup Sequence
 Docker images should embed the `secretary` executable.
-Call it at container startup to decrypt
-environment variables, before starting the actual service.
+Use it as an entrypoint
+with `secretary exec --".
+It will then decrypt all command line arguments and
+environment variables.

 *Dockerfile*
 ```